VSCodium/vscodium/docs/howto-build.md

 The `insider` version can be built with `./build/build.sh -i` on the `insider` branch.

 You can try the latest version with the command `./build/build.sh -il` but the patches might not be up to date.

+### Flags

+The script `build/build.sh` provides several flags:

+- `-i`: build the Insiders version
+- `-l`: build with latest version of Visual Studio Code
+- `-o`: skip the build step
+- `-p`: generate the packages/assets/installers
+- `-s`: do not retrieve the source code of Visual Studio Code, it won't delete the existing build

 ## <a id="build-docker"></a>Build in Docker